Dreaming381/Latios-Framework/Documentation~/Contributing.md

     are nice, but not necessary.
 Unity Tests are also optional.
 6. Save a copy of your changes to a zipped folder.
-7. Send your zipped folder (and the zipped folder from step 3 if you have one) via Unity forums PM, email, or any other contact channel you are aware of.
+7. Send your zipped folder (and the zipped folder from step 3 if you have one) via Discord, Unity forums PM, email, or any other contact channel you are aware of.
+The zipped folder should typically be under 2 MB in size (exclude documentation in your zip).

+Your changes will be cherry-picked into a local development project and included in the release.
+You will not be included in git metadata associated with the changes.
+I use tools like Meld for merging such changes, in case you were wondering.

 ## Naming